-- The experts working on the revision of ISO 14001 completed the final draft (FDIS) of the standard on July 02, 2015. - Voting terminates on September 02, 2015. - Publication is expected on September 16, 2015.
+- The experts working on the revision of ISO 14001 completed the final draft of the standard. - Publication is expected in September/October 2015. - All the comments made on the Draft International Standard have been resolved and the final version of the standard has been agreed.